DrAbcOfficial/SilkSharp/README.md

 # 🏗Build

-If you are using win-arm ,MacOS or other, please build this project from source
+If you are using win-arm or other system, please build this project from source
 > Not guaranteed it can be compiled on all architectural systems.

 ## Preparation